Stages of Gastroenteritis in Adults

 Overview

 Simply put, gastroenteritis is when your stomach and intestines get inflamed.
 Usually, it's thanks to a virus or bacteria that has entered your digestive system.
 Sometimes parasites or even food toxins can be the culprits.
-Whatever the cause, the result is the same: a combination of diarrhoea, vomiting, cramping, and possibly fever.What causes gastroenteritis in adults?
+Whatever the cause, the result is the same: a combination of diarrhoea, vomiting, cramping, and possibly fever.Causes gastroenteritis in adults?

 Gastroenteritis can be caused by various factors, including:- Viruses: Norovirus and rotavirus are the most common viral causes.